MaastrichtU-IDS/translator-openpredict/TESTING.md

 ## Automated tests

+Requirements: Python 3.6+

-Install the required dependency to run tests:
+Install the required dependency if you want to run the tests locally:

 ```bash
 pip install pytest